Mutahar789/FLTestbed/README.md

 ```

 ## Install app:
-Change IP address in MnistActivity.kt
+Change IP address in MnistActivity.kt <br />
-To install the application on a slow device, set the variable isSlowClient to true in LocalFEMNISTDataSource and false otherwise.
+To install the application on a slow device, set the variable isSlowClient to true in LocalFEMNISTDataSource and false otherwise. <br />
-Open in android-studio and install
+Open in android-studio and install. <br />